 7. Madrid – 25 Vegan Restaurants

 Frankly, we’re tired of hearing that Madrid’s vegan scene sucks or that it has a long way to go.
-With 21 fully vegan restaurants (and at least 2 confirmed to open soon), many vegetarian restaurants, and vegan options throughout the city, Madrid has a thriving vegan scene and deserves way more recognition than it gets for being vegan-friendly.
+With 25 fully vegan restaurants, many vegetarian restaurants, and vegan options throughout the city, Madrid has a thriving vegan scene and deserves way more recognition than it gets for being vegan-friendly.
 Madrid vegans are passionate about veganism and there are frequently animal rights protests, vegan events, dinners, and more.
 All of this has happened in the past few years, which is even more impressive.
 We’ve had some amazing vegan food in Madrid, with many places offering up veganized versions of traditional classic Spanish foods, like croquetas and tortilla.

 8. Vienna – 21 Vegan Restaurants